munirrani/whatsapp-bot/README.md

     }
     ```
 -   **Details**:
     -   `selectedRecipientGroup`: An array of numbers corresponding to the recipient groups returned by the `GET /list` endpoint.
 The status will be broadcast to the JIDs (phone numbers) in these groups.
+Alternatively, you can provide an array of JID strings (e.g., `["1234567890@s.whatsapp.net"]`) to send the status to a specific list of recipients.
     -   `backgroundColor`: (Optional) The background color for the text status.
     -   `fontNumber`: (Optional) The font to use for the text status.